mcliff1/SignalBot/README.md

 The design approach is to leverage serverless technology, and template as much as possible for easy duplication.
 The current architecture is using a **PostgreSQL** backend database, but we expect to leverage **DynamoDB** as an alternative for a more scalable design.

-In addition there is a *sim.py* file which contains a python object model to simululation the *sensor bots*.
+In addition there is a *SimBot/sim.py* file which contains a simulator and *SimBot/simbot* python package folder to simululation the *sensor bots*.

 ## Architecture
 This is going to leverage the AWS cloud and Serverless stack.